 Again, if you bought your tires used, you will likely not qualify for this service.
 Even if you do, the manufacturer has no way to let you know.
 You’ll end up spending money you didn’t have to in order to replace the tires.

 Saving a few dollars by purchasing used tires just isn’t worth it.
 The reality is that you won’t even save money because you’ll end up paying more on frequent replacements and potential damage to your car – since blowouts are more likely and can lead to wipeout or an accident.
 It is very important that you always buy new tires directly from the dealership or an authorized vendor.

 By shopping with the right vendor, you also ensure that the tires are installed correctly to factory specifications.
 The vendor can also give you guidance on the best tires to buy for your particular vehicle and for your driving habits.

 Don’t take a chance with your family’s safety.
-Visit CRS Automotive in Hamilton and Oakville to buy the new tires that your vehicle needs today.
+Visit CRS Automotive in Hamilton to buy the new tires that your vehicle needs today.